hqsecurity/hqsecurity.github.io/README.md

 # hqsecurity.github.io
-The official Standard Operating Procedure document(s) for training new Security Officers at Elux sites.
+The official Standard Operating Procedure document(s) for training new Security Officers at Elx sites.